NJIT-CS490-SP21/project1-as3627/README.md

 2. Once you make an account, head on over to the Dashboard and hit `Create an App`.
 Fill out the information on there.
 3. After you finish filling in the information for creating the app, make note of the `Client ID` and `Client Secret`, we'll need them later.

+## Sign up for a Genius API Account
+1. You can sign up for a free Genius account on this link here: [https://genius.com/signup_or_login](https://genius.com/signup_or_login)
+2. Once you make an account, head over to the [https://genius.com/api-clients](Api Clients page) and hit `New API  Client` and fill in the information.
+3. Once you fill in the information hit `Generate Access Token` and make note of this `Access Token`, we'll need it later.

 ## Install Requirements (if you don't already have them)
 Note: if for some reason these commands don't work, put `sudo` in front of each command and then try running it.